 Pyramid Records was founded by British expat Robin Page, in 1972 who was forty and one of the leading lights in the Fluxus arts movement.
 He had moved from London, England to Cologne, in Germany in 1969 which had been his home ever since.
 However, Robin Page wasn’t the only expat who was living in Cologne during that period.

-So was Tony Robinson, a South African, who had travelled from Cape Town, to Germany to work with the legendary Karlheinz Stockhausen, the Godfather of modern German electronic music at the WDR Studio.
-This was akin to serving an engineering apprenticeship, and would serve Tony Robinson well.
-When he left Karlheinz Stockhausen’s employ, Tony Robinson went to work at Dierks Studio in Cologne.
+So was Toby Robinson, a South African, who had travelled from Cape Town, to Germany to work with the legendary Karlheinz Stockhausen, the Godfather of modern German electronic music at the WDR Studio.
+This was akin to serving an engineering apprenticeship, and would serve Toby Robinson well.
+When he left Karlheinz Stockhausen’s employ, Toby Robinson went to work at Dierks Studio in Cologne.
 That was where the future Mad Twiddler would meet Robin Page.

 By then, Robin Page was a successful and established artist whose work within the Fluxus movement was regarded as groundbreaking, daring and ambitious.
 One of the trademarks of Robin Page’s work was humour, which he used to challenge what was regarded as good taste within the art establishment.
 Before long, Robin Page’s painting found an audience, and became particularly sought after.
 This was what Robin Page had dreamt of, and worked towards ever since ‘he had left’ art college in Vancouver.
 His new-found success and financial security allowed Robin Page to work towards fulfilling another of his dreams, making music.